nean-and-i/tssh/README.md

 debian based distros:

 apt-get install tmux

 prerequisits:

 - default aspell dictionary ”/usr/share/dict/words” for random session names
-- for ease of use hosts should be configured in ”./ssh/config”
+- for ease of use it is recommended to configure hosts in ”./ssh/config”
+- install / merge tmux.conf   ->  ~/.tmux.conf